bmink/microarcade/README.md

 allows me to easily flash new code without needing to open the enclosure or adding additional sockets.
 That said, a rechargeable battery could be added quite easily.

-The reason there's a separate clock module is that I wanted `microarcade` to be able to function as a desktop clock so needed something that can keep time when the device is turned off.

 ## Enclosure